Water contamination in Crestwood, Illinois: Tricia Krause's meeting

 The Chicago Breaking News article also reported on a meeting held later that day by Tricia Krause, an environmental activist and the contaminated water whistleblower at a church in the neighboring village of Palos Heights.
 More than 600 residents attended the meeting.
 During that meeting hundreds of people vocalized their anger and sadness about the shocking truth of the water.
 Many citizens stood up and discussed openly their cancer stories.
 They also told their story of the death of a loved one who had cancer.
 Tricia Krause had informed them that she requested the Attorney General's office to concrete the well shut.
 She had confirmed and showed pictures that in fact; it was accomplished.
 They were told that now they were receiving Lake Michigan water to their homes.
 It wasn't until finally 2015; Crestwood began to make a serious commitment to rebuild the infrastructure.

-During the federal trial; Tricia Krause was hired by her attorney to gather information regarding our case.
+During the federal trial; Tricia Krause was hired by her attorney to gather information regarding the case.
 She also worked on the motion summary judgment for several months.
-This information she acquired was sufficient enough to win our first case.
+This information she acquired was sufficient to win the first case.
 The town of Crestwood was using the well 100% until it went dry.
 She proved they were not using 10% as the village stated.

 Congressman Rush's speech

 Congressman Bobby Rush, himself a cancer survivor, spoke at the meeting organized by Tricia Krause.

 "U.S. Rep. Bobby Rush (D-Ill.), whose district includes Crestwood, spoke to about 600 people at a church in neighboring Palos Heights.
 Rush said he sent a letter to United States Environmental Protection Agency administrator Lisa P. Jackson demanding the federal agency come to Crestwood to hold public meetings, investigate the village and test to ensure the drinking water is safe.

-At the meeting Congressman Rush said "Government is supposed to protect its people, It is almost unheard of.
+At the meeting Congressman Rush said, "Government is supposed to protect its people, It is almost unheard of.
 It is atrocious.
 It is shameful.
 It is criminal for government to knowingly and willfully feed its people contaminated water and year after year lie about it.
 We are going to get to the truth."

 Tricia Krause had invited Shawn Collins, an environmental attorney from Naperville to speak at the meeting.
 He stated, "These chemicals did not cause every cancer in Crestwood, but if what happened here - this deliberate infiltration of the water system - caused one, it is wrong."
 Collins went on to describe the chemicals found in Crestwoods well "They are industrial solvents used to do the most heavy duty kinds of industrial cleaning.
 They do not belong in the human body."

-Congressman Rush also said "You are not fighting for Crestwood.
+Congressman Rush also said, "You are not fighting for Crestwood.
 You are fighting for America," The Congressman called US Attorney General Eric Holder from his seat at the meeting and pressed him to open a United States Department of Justice investigation into the actions of the Crestwood officials.